 Finally, the container fell, lavishly throwing out the litter bags that were put there during the evening, directly onto the wide nearby pavement.
 After that, an excavator bucket appeared on a long curved boom.
 As if not daring to make the necessary, but a dangerous step, that what the boom was attached to, from the dark depth of the fallen container, probed the soil to see if this step could finally be taken.
 The bucket hit the asphalt several times with sharp teeth while moving to the left or the right and moving up and down on its mount.

 Having got up on short legs and jumping a bit to throw off the potato peelings and cabbage leaves, he, finally settling in the thick darkness, picked up the container with the boom of the crane for the loop welded to its bottom, finally turned it over, raised it and shook it lightly.
-From there, with a ringing and screeching sound, a considerably grown fridge fell out, caterpillars rotating on its sides, a washing machine with a drum kit as if ingrown into it, a white enameled bath gently landing on all four wheels in soft rubber tires, and a round crystal multi-tiered chandelier with lamps in the shape of candles.
+From there, with a ringing and screeching sound, a considerably grown Fridge fell out, caterpillars rotating on his sides, a Washing Machine with a drum kit as if ingrown into her, a white enameled Bath gently landing on all four wheels in soft rubber tires, and a round crystal multi-tiered Chandelier with lamps in the shape of candles.

-After these words, the eyes of all the abnormal things unitedly directed to the Fridge, which, almost not listening to the hassle that had begun, was examining his tank tracks, sparkling with a new metal coating.
+After these words, the eyes of all the Abnormal Things unitedly directed to the Fridge, who, almost not listening to the hassle that had begun, was examining his tank tracks, sparkling with a new metal coating.
 "Yes, the Chandelier is one hundred percent right, with such a development of events it is better to ride yourself on caterpillars!" he exclaimed cheerfully.
-"Well, let`s get out of here quicker, because soon there will be a garbage collection truck, and we will be taken to the place where we are so afraid to get to - the landfill!" - buzzed Bath, standing on her rear wheels and frantically spinning the wheels of the front axle, which seemed to have started much easier than she had expected, because of which Bath, frightened, stopped them abruptly.
+"Well, let`s get out of here quicker, because soon there will be a garbage collection truck, and we will be taken to the place where we are so afraid to get to - the dump!" - buzzed Bath, standing on her rear wheels and frantically spinning the wheels of the front axle, which seemed to have started much easier than she had expected, because of what Bath, frightened, stopped them abruptly.

 "You`re right, we need to get out of here faster, because the garbage truck will come to empty the containers in the middle of the night, and if we don`t hide, we won`t have any reasons for fun," the Washing Machine summed up the brief meeting and again deftly hit the copper plate with a stick.
 "We have to leave before nobody sees us, there are fields overgrown with tall reeds nearby, now we`ll get over there, hide and decide what to do next!" - said the Washing Machine and showed with a drumstick in the direction where she proposed to rush.

-Her plan seemed to the abnormal things so reasonable and correct that they immediately expressed their readiness to implement it.
-After that, Sideboard deftly put the Washing Machine on Bath with a crane, and, resting his booms on the ground, jumped easily to the top of the Fridge.
+Her plan seemed to the Abnormal Things so reasonable and correct that they immediately expressed their readiness to implement it.
+After that, Sideboard deftly put Washing Machine on Bath with a crane, and, resting his booms on the ground, jumped easily to the top of Fridge.
 Repaired and enlarged by the mysterious power Varsonofiy`s models quietly moved along the sidewalk to a wide, almost unlit street, at the end of which in the completely pitch darkness there was a gap between the garages, where the winding wavy primer leading into the suburban fields began.